Interpretive Programs for Students

 gingerbreadPre-school and Kindergarten Programs

 Experience includes making gingerbread cookies, outdoor experiences in the Children’s Secret Garden, story, song, dance, and crafts.
 These programs are offered during May and June as half- or full-day programs.
 Book early to avoid disappointment.
-Cost is $5 per child per half day or $10 per child for a full-day program.
-The pre-school program is $4 per child.

 Day in the Life of the Station: Grade 4